robang74/isar-nvidia-debian/README.md

 The first action to do is to change the passwords for users: root and debraf

-The first time to access the local apt cache 'sudo apt update" is needed
+The first time to access the local apt cache `sudo apt update` is needed

 Dependencies